Skip to content.

 British Columbia, 2007

 Amy Fong is a counsel in our National Intellectual Property and Technology Group in Vancouver.
 Her practice covers a broad range of intellectual property matters including patents, trademarks, industrial designs, copyright and domain names.
 She conducts patentability and trademark availability evaluations, prepares and prosecutes patent and trademark applications, handles trademark opposition proceedings, advises clients on intellectual property enforcement and infringement issues, and manages their intellectual property portfolios globally.
-She also counsels clients on technology transfers and licensing.

 As a registered patent agent and trade-mark agent, Amy has helped to obtain patent and trademark protection for clients in a wide range of industries, including software, electronics, transportation, clean-tech, telecommunications, imaging, medical, consumer product, food and beverage, hospitality, mining, and entertainment industries.
 Her engineering physics degree and her prior engineering and software development work experience enable her to work closely with engineers to identify aspects of their innovations which are suitable for intellectual property protection and monetization.
 Working with a diverse group of clients ranging from tech start-ups to more established corporations, Amy adapts her approach to meet each client’s needs.